GioDev/chess-web/README.md

 ## Future Enhancements

--   **Pawn Promotion:** Implement a UI and logic for pawn promotion when a pawn reaches the opposite side of the board.
--   **Check and Checkmate Detection:** Add full logic to detect when a King is in check, and determine checkmate or stalemate conditions to end the game.
--   **Game State Management:** More robust handling of game states (e.g., game over, draw conditions).
+-   **Game State Management:** More robust handling of game states (e.g., draw conditions).
--   **AI Opponent:** Implement a basic AI for single-player mode.
 -   **User Interface Improvements:** Enhance the UI with move history, score, and better visual feedback.
 -   **Multiplayer:** Integrate WebSocket or other real-time communication for online multiplayer.
+-   **Opening Book:** Add a small opening book to the AI to improve its opening play.
+-   **Transposition Tables:** Implement transposition tables to further optimize the minimax search.

+## Version History

+-   **v1.3.0 (Current):**
+    -   Implemented a more advanced AI using a minimax algorithm with alpha-beta pruning.
+    -   Added a sophisticated board evaluation function that considers piece positions.
+-   **v1.2.0:**
+    -   Initial release with a simple 1-ply search AI.
+-   **v1.0.0 - v1.1.0:**
+    -   Basic chess game with move validation, pawn promotion, and check/checkmate detection.